Installation#

 128-bit precision#

-On platforms where long double is a quadruple-precision floating-point datatype (e.g., 64-bit ARM), quadruple-precision integrations are always supported via long double.
+On platforms where long double is a quadruple-precision floating-point datatype (e.g., 64-bit Linux ARM), quadruple-precision integrations are always supported via long double.
 Otherwise, on platforms such as x86-64, quadruple-precision computations are supported if:

 • the nonstandard __float128 floating-point type is available and supported, and